US judge dismisses $10bn Trump defamation suit against Wall Street Journal - MyJoyOnline

 The WSJ, owned by Murdoch's company News Corp., published exclusive reporting over the summer tying Trump and Epstein together through the birthday book.

-The newspaper did not publish an image of the note at the time but the details of its written description matched the picture that was released by lawmakers.
+The newspaper did not publish an image of the note at the time, but the details of its description matched the picture released by lawmakers.

 Trump said the message was "a fake thing" and denied writing it.